 Q How will the hospice be funded?

-A The model used in the case of every other new hospice is that the community it serves raised the cost of building the hospice and the HSE covers the annual running costs.
+A The model used in the case of every other new hospice is that the community it serves raised the cost of building and equipping the hospice and the HSE covers the annual running costs.
 That is what will happen here also.
 The HSE has offered a suitable serviced site on the campus of the Midland Regional Hospital in Tullamore.
 This is a very valuable contribution.

 Q How much will it cost to build the hospice?

 A That is difficult to estimate until plans are drawn up and approved by the HSE.
 Hospice buildings are expensive; they need to be attractively designed, equipped to the highest standard to deliver the best possible service in a location that is best suited to delivering end of life care.
 A figure in the region of €15m is being used as a working estimate.

 Q When will the hospice be completed?

 A It is too soon to predict that.
 It is important that the progress made to date, and especially during 2020 is maintained.
 A fully serviced and very suitable site is available, Offaly Hospice Foundation has committed €500,000 towards the project.
 We believe that ‘Hooves 4 Hospice’ has the potential to raise a sizeable sum of money and lead to other worthwhile fundraising projects that will lead to the ambition of having a regional, highest level, hospice in the midlands being realised.